Efficient computation of higher order cumulant tensors: Performance analysis

 \subsubsection{The optimal size of blocks}

+{ } The number of coefficients required to store a super-symmetric tensor of order $d$ and $n$ dimensions is equal to $\binom{d+n-1}{n}$.
+The storage of tensor disregarding the super-symmetry requires $n^d$ coefficients.
+The block structure introduced in~\cite{schatz2014exploiting} uses more than minimal amount of memory but allows for easier further processing of super-symmetric tensors.

-{ } If we store the super-symmetric tensor in the block structure, the block size parameter $b$ appears.
-On the one hand, the smaller the value of $b$, the less redundant elements on diagonals of the block structure, and on the other hand, the larger the value of $b$, the smaller the number of blocks, the smaller the blocks' operation overhead and the fewer the NULL records for empty blocks.
-The analysis of the influence of the $b$ parameter on the computational time of cumulants for some parameters are presented in Fig. \ref{fig::blocks}.
-We obtain the shortest computation time for $b = 2$, and this value will be set as default and used in all efficiency tests.
+If we store the super-symmetric tensor in the block structure, the block size parameter $b$ appears.
+In our implementation in order to store a super-symmetric tensor in the block structure we need, assuming $n|b$, an array of $(\frac{n}{b})^d$ pointers to blocks and an array of the same size of flags that contain the information if a pointer points to a valid block.
+Recall that diagonal blocks contain redundant information.
+Therefore on the one hand, the smaller the value of $b$, the less redundant elements on diagonals of the block structure.
+On the other hand, the larger the value of $b$, the smaller the number of blocks, the smaller the blocks' operation overhead, and the fewer the number of pointers pointing to empty blocks.
+For detailed discussion of memory usage see~\cite{schatz2014exploiting}.
+The analysis of the influence of the parameter $b$ on the computational time of cumulants for some parameters are presented in Fig.~\ref{fig::blocks}.
+We obtain the shortest computation time for $b = 2$ in almost all test cases, and this value will be set as default and used in all efficiency tests.
+Note that for $b=1$ we loose all the memory savings.